-The Squamish Lil’wat Cultural Centre is a modern gallery featuring West Coast Aboriginal art, as well as First Nations cultural artifacts in Whistler.
+The Squamish Lil’wat Cultural Centre is a First Nations’ gallery and museum showcasing West Coast Indigenous art, culture and historical artifacts in Whistler.

 First Nations Cultural Centre

-In the summer, from May until September, the Centre hosts a First Nations BBQ on Tuesday and Sunday evenings from 6 to 8 pm.
-The cost is about $65 per adult and $25 for children ages 6 to 12.
-The dinner includes things like fresh baked bannock, West Coast salmon, buffalo smokies and other tasty menu items.
+The Centre hosts a First Nations BBQ on Tuesday and Sunday evenings most years from May until September.
+The cost in the past has been about $65 per adult and $25 for children ages 6 to 12.
+The dinner includes food such as fresh-baked bannock, West Coast salmon, buffalo smokies and other tasty menu items.
 It’s good food and a cultural experience!

 Tips and Advice

 Below are some tips and suggestions to help you get the most out of your visit to the Squamish Lil’wat Cultural Centre.

 TIP #1: Definitely join one of the guided tours if you can.
 The interpretive tour with a First Nation staff person adds considerably to the experience.

 TIP #2: The longhouse or other areas are sometimes not available for viewing due to private functions.
 Ask in advance if you don’t want to miss anything.
 The last time we visited, a movie company had rented the outdoor space for a Christmas-themed movie shoot (which explained why there are no outdoor scenes in the above video and why we saw snow and Santa Claus walking around in the middle of July).

 TIP #3: Be sure to watch the film in the theatre.
 It’s well-done and very interesting.

 TIP #5: Written information about the exhibits is available in a number of different languages at the front desk.
 Languages covered include Chinese, Dutch, French, German, Japanese, Korean, Portuguese and Spanish.